 - Researchers agree to protect the privacy of individuals by judiciously using information located in the records held by the State Records Office.

 Copying of material is allowed under the private study and research provisions of the Copyright Act.

 End of use

-When researchers have no further use for the records, the records should be handed to a staff member.
-The yellow slip, marked "Finished" or with the name on the tag end scored through, should be returned with the item.
+When researchers have no further use for the records, the records should be handed to a staff member in the Reading Room.
+The call slip, marked "Finished" or with the name on the tag end scored through, should be returned with the item.

 REMEMBER: YOU MUST USE PENCIL.

 THESE RECORDS ARE HELD IN TRUST FOR FUTURE GENERATIONS.
 YOUR CARE WILL ENSURE THEIR CONTINUED PRESERVATION.